theiliad/blog/_posts/2017-07-20-bundling-as-fast-as-possible-with-fusebox.markdown

 ---
 layout: post
 title: "Bundling as-fast-as-possible with Fusebox"
-description: "Build and deploy a sample React app, bundled through Fusebox with Hot-Module-Replacement and serve through Express"
+description: "Learn how to build and deploy a React app using Fusebox with Hot-Module-Replacement"
 date: 2017-07-20 17:30
 category: Technical guide
 banner: